 - If the original show had live musicians, the main stage show must bring live musicians.

 - If the full show was selected, a concert version cannot be substituted.

-- If there are any changes to casting (emergency or otherwise), it must be submitted and approved by the main stage adjudication committee prior to the event.
+- If there are any changes to casting (emergency or otherwise), it must be submitted and approved by the national office prior to the event.

 After a show has been screened...

 The troupe director will receive a written evaluation, as submitted to the ITF director by the adjudicator(s), no more than thirty days following the performance.
 No written or oral critique will be provided at the time of the performance.

 Chapter directors can request to have productions screened at Thespian chapter conferences.